 CLAIM: There are 100,000 adults in Northern Ireland who have no home.

-CONCLUSION: Misleading headline from estimated data.
+CONCLUSION: INACCURATE.
 The figure is based on estimations of incomplete data and does not distinguish between statutory and “potential hidden homeless”.
 The majority of the estimated latter represent non-dependent (adult) children living in the parental household.
 More accurate data may come from collection by the Northern Ireland Housing Executive or independent research.

 To mark World Homeless Day on 10 October 2017, the Simon Community NI launched an awareness campaign that included posters with the claim that 100,000 adults in Northern Ireland have no home.